U.S. Stocks Slip as North Korea Tensions Persist

 ADVERTISEMENT

 Still, even with the week's moves, U.S. stocks remain near their all-time highs.
-After what has largely been an uninterrupted rally, many investors and analysts have cautioned that a stock pullback is overdue.
+After what has largely been an uninterrupted rally, many investors and analysts have cautioned that a stock pullback was overdue.

 "You have these periods of large runs and that's often followed up by pullbacks and that's what we're seeing," said William Hamlyn, senior investment analyst at Manulife Asset Management.

-Blue Apron Holdings lost 15% after it said it lost more money than analysts had expected in its first quarterly earnings report since going public in June.
+Shares of Blue Apron Holdings fell 16% after it said it lost more money than analysts had expected in its first quarterly earnings report since going public in June.

-Shares of retailers slid, weighing on major indexes, after department stores Macy's and Kohl's both reported same-store sales continued to decline in the second quarter.
-Macy's lost 4.7% and Kohl's fell 9.1%.
+Retailers slid after department stores Macy's and Kohl's both reported same-store sales continued to decline in the second quarter.
+Shares of Macy's lost 10% and Kohl's fell 6.6%.

-Chip maker Nvidia, which is expected to report earnings after the close, led declines in the S&P 500 tech sector.
+Chip maker Nvidia, which is expected to report earnings after the close, fell 3.2% and was one of the biggest decliners in the S&P 500 tech sector.

 Strong earnings this season have helped bolster global markets and the economy should grow in the second half of the year, said William Delwiche, managing director and investment strategist at Baird.